 Vermicomposting uses small worms in the composting process to break down organic compounds.
-It is effortless and handy as you can do this as an indoor composting for smaller space.
+It is effortless and handy as you can do this as an indoor composting for smaller spaces.
 Indoor composting also allows you to compost year-round as you can easily control the temperature.

-Another benefit of indoor composting is that you can also compost meat and dairy which is not advisable for out-door composting.
-This is because the worms help break-down the sturdy organic materials which microorganisms alone may not be able to do so.
+Another benefit of indoor composting is that you can also compost meat and dairy which is not advisable for outdoor composting.
+This is because the worms help break down the sturdy organic materials which microorganisms alone may not be able to do so.

 Due to its portability, it is ideal for people living in apartments and offices.
-The worms are sensitive to the temperature change but being in indoor it is far easier to control the temperature.
+The worms are sensitive to the temperature change but being indoor it is far easier to control the temperature.

 Open Air Composting

-The drawback of open-air composting is the possibility of generating lousy smell due to rotting materials.
+The drawback of open-air composting is the possibility of generating a lousy smell due to rotting materials.
 Moreover, there is also a limit on what you can and cannot compost.

 Closed Air Composting

 Composting in the absence of air is also known as anaerobic composting.
-In this, the compost material is put together in one tight air sealed container which keeps the oxygen out.
+In this, the compost material is put together in one tight air-sealed container which keeps the oxygen out.

 The closed air composting prevents the bad smell and also break-down most of the milk and dairy products.
 The milk and dairy product do not compost in open-air composting.
 The downside of closed air composting is that it needs extra tools such as containers for composting.

 The compost produced by closed air composting is acidic which may not be suitable for the plants.
 You have to change the pH level of your soil to make it fertile before you use it on your plants.
 It also produces methane gas which causes global warming.